juanignaciosl/juanignaciosl.github.io/_posts/2016-05-25-introduction-to-location-intelligence-with-cartodb.markdown

 title:  "Introduction to Location Intelligence with CartoDB"
 date:   2016-05-25 16:23:57
 categories: CARTO
-tags: [CARTO, Picnic Code, Location Intelligence]
+tags: [CARTO, Picnic Code, Location Intelligence, talk]
 excerpt: Slides from the "Introduction to Location Intelligence with CartoDB" talk at Picnic Code 2016.
 ---